Why Benefits Enrollment Is Still Stuck in 2015

 ACA compliance for applicable large employers requires tracking employee hours across often-irregular work schedules, maintaining accurate records for measurement and stability periods, and generating correct 1094-C and 1095-C filings annually.
 Any broker or TPA supporting these clients is involved in some portion of that workflow.
 And because the underlying HR and payroll data is messy — people change status, move between full-time and part-time, get rehired — the reconciliation work is constant.

-The IRS has been increasing ACA audit activity.
-Penalty assessments under Section 4980H can reach $2,970 per full-time employee per year (2024 figures) for employers who fail to offer minimum essential coverage.
+IRS Section 4980H penalties can reach $2,970 per full-time employee per year (2024 figures) for employers who fail to offer minimum essential coverage.
 That's not a rounding error.
-For a 500-person employer, a compliance gap is a $1.4 million exposure.
-Brokers advising these clients carry reputational risk when things go wrong, even when the root cause is a payroll data problem upstream.

 The cruel irony is that the data needed to get compliance right exists somewhere.
 It's in the HRIS.
 It's in the payroll system.
 It's in the carrier's eligibility file.
 Nobody's connected it in a way that gives compliance logic continuous access to ground truth.